svenhb/GRBL-Plotter/README.md

 A GCode sender for GRBL under windows, using DotNET 4.0 (should also work with Windows XP)
 Written in C# VisualStudio 2015.

+### New in version 1.0.3.0:
+Two languages - german, english
+Rework the camera form

 ### New in version 1.0.2.0:
 Supporting GRBL 1.1 (and 0.9 also)
 Export / import machine specific settings (Joystick, Buttons)